launchdarkly/LaunchDarkly-Docs/src/content/topics/home/managing-flags/flag-archive-delete.md

 [/block]
 3. Choose the environments your team or customers depend on to confirm you can archive the flag from those environments without unintended consequences.
 Verify that the flag is not in use by reviewing its states in the flag archive fields.
 <Callout intent="alert">
-   <Callout.Title>Archiving a flag removes it from every environment in your project</Callout.Title>
+   <CalloutTitle>Archiving a flag removes it from every environment in your project</CalloutTitle>
-   <Callout.Description>All flags exist in every environment for a project, but often only a few environments matter for your teams’ production processes.
+   <CalloutDescription>All flags exist in every environment for a project, but often only a few environments matter for your teams’ production processes.

    Archiving a flag will remove it from every environment in the project.
-Be absolutely certain you can archive a flag without any unintended impact.</Callout.Description>
+Be absolutely certain you can archive a flag without any unintended impact.</CalloutDescription>
 </Callout>

 [block:image]